KChen-lab/Monopogen/README.md

                               [--max-mismatch MAX_MISMATCH] [--max-softClipped MAX_SOFTCLIPPED] --cellCluster CELLCLUSTER

 optional arguments:
+ usage: Monopogen.py SCvarCall [-h] -b BAMFILE -j STEP -y MODE -c CHR [-o OUT]
+                              -r REFERENCE -p IMPUTATION_PANEL
+                              [-d DEPTH_FILTER] [-l DEPTH_FILTER_MONOVAR]
+                              [-t ALT_RATIO] [-w WILDCLUSTER]
+                              [-u MUTATIONCLUSTER] [-m MAX_MISMATCH]
+                              [-s MAX_SOFTCLIPPED] -a APP_PATH -i CELL_CLUSTER

+optional arguments:
-  -h, --help            show this help message and exit --bamFile BAMFILE     The bam file for the study sample, the bam file should be sorted (default: None) --step {germline,bamFiltering,beagleImputation}
+  -h, --help            show this help message and exit -b BAMFILE, --bamFile BAMFILE
+                        The bam file for the study sample, the bam file should be sorted (default: None)
-                        Germline varinat calling or somatic variant calling (default: all) --mode {single,multiple}
+  -j STEP, --step STEP  varinat calling in germline of individual level or
-                        Call variants in single sample or multiple samples (default: single) --chr CHR             The chromosome used for variant calling (default: None) --out OUT             The output director (default: None) --appPath APPPATH     The app library paths used in the tool (default: None) --reference REFERENCE
+                        somatic variants in cluster level (default: all) -y MODE, --mode MODE  single sample or multiple sample (default: None) -c CHR, --chr CHR     The chromosome used for variant calling (default:
+                        None)
+  -o OUT, --out OUT     The output director (default: None) -r REFERENCE, --reference REFERENCE
-                        The human genome reference used for alignment [*.fasta] (default: None) --imputation-panel IMPUTATION_PANEL
+                        The human genome reference used for alignment (default: None)
+  -p IMPUTATION_PANEL, --imputation-panel IMPUTATION_PANEL
-                        The population-level variant panel for variant refinement such as 1000 Genome (default: None) --depthFilter DEPTHFILTER
+                        The population-level variant panel for variant
+                        refinement such as 1000 Genome 3 (default: None) -d DEPTH_FILTER, --depth_filter DEPTH_FILTER
+                        The sequencing depth filter for variants not overlapped with public database (default: 50) -l DEPTH_FILTER_MONOVAR, --depth_filter_monovar DEPTH_FILTER_MONOVAR
-                        The sequencing depth filter threshold for variants not overlapped with external database (default:
+                        The sequencing depth filter for variants not overlapped with public database (default: 50) -t ALT_RATIO, --alt_ratio ALT_RATIO
-                        50)
-  --altRatio ALTRATIO   The minina allele frequency threshold for variants as potential somatic mutation (default: 0.1) --wildCluster WILDCLUSTER
+                        The minina allele frequency for variants as potential somatic mutation (default: 0.1) -w WILDCLUSTER, --wildCluster WILDCLUSTER
-                        The mininal number of cluster supporting wilde type [for somatic variant calling] (default: 2) --mutationCluster MUTATIONCLUSTER
+                        The mininal number of cluster support wilde type (default: 2)
+  -u MUTATIONCLUSTER, --mutationCluster MUTATIONCLUSTER
-                        The mininal number of cluster supporting mutated type [for somatic variant calliing] (default: 1) --max-mismatch MAX_MISMATCH
+                        The mininal number of cluster support mutated type (default: 1)
+  -m MAX_MISMATCH, --max-mismatch MAX_MISMATCH
-                        The maximal mismatch allowed in one reads for variant calling (default: 3) --max-softClipped MAX_SOFTCLIPPED
+                        The maximal mismatch allowed in one reads for variant calling (default: 3)
+  -s MAX_SOFTCLIPPED, --max-softClipped MAX_SOFTCLIPPED
-                        The maximal soft-clipped allowed in one reads for variant calling (default: 1) --cellCluster CELLCLUSTER
+                        The maximal soft-clipped allowed in one reads for variant calling (default: 1) -a APP_PATH, --app-path APP_PATH
+                        The app library paths used in the tool (default: None) -i CELL_CLUSTER, --cell_cluster CELL_CLUSTER
                         The cell cluster csv file used for somatic variant calling (default: None)
   ```

 ## 4. Example

-Here we provide demo of variant calling  based on data provided in the `example/` folder, which include:
+We provide one demo of SNV calling based on data provided in the `example/` folder, which includes:
 * `chr20_2Mb.rh.filter.sort.bam (.bai)`
   The bam file storing read alignment for one study sample.
 Current `Monopogen` supports both single and mulitple sample calling mode.
 Mulitple sample calling increase the sensitivity of variant detection.
 * `CCDG_14151_B01_GRM_WGS_2020-08-05_chr20.filtered.shapeit2-duohmm-phased.vcf.gz`
-  The reference panel with over 2,500 samples in 1000 Genome database.
-Only variants located in chr20: 0-2Mb are extracted.
+  The reference panel with over 3,000 samples in 1000 Genome database.
+Only SNVs located in chr20: 0-2Mb were extracted in this vcf file.
 * `chr20_2Mb.hg38.fa (.fai)`
   The genome reference used for aligment.
-Only seuqences in chr20:0-20Mb are extracted.
+Only seuqences in chr20:0-20Mb were extracted in this fasta file.
 * `cell_cluster.csv`
   The cell cluster information.
 In the csv file, the first column is the cellID and the second column is the cluster (can be derived from `Seurat`)